 Creating a new Data Source

-Connection Strings can be Saved or Opened into the Data Connection Dialog.
+Connection Strings can be saved or opened into the Data Connection Dialog.

 Advanced URI Properties

-The URI properties of the Data Source allow the parameters to be defined for Host, User Name and Password if required.
+The URI properties of the Data Source allow parameters to be defined for Host, User Name and Password if required.

-Enter the Host, Port and Path for the Data and the Security Credentials.
-If the Data is Encrypted with AES 256 Encryption then set the Encrypted Property to True.
+If the Data is encrypted with AES 256 Advanced Encryption Standard then set the encrypted property to True.

 Creating a CSV Data Source

-Each line of the file is a data record and each record consists of one or more fields, separated by commas or another character used as the separator.
+Each line of the Data File is a record and each record consists of one or more fields, separated by commas or another character used as the separator.

 The name "CSV" indicates the use of the comma to separate data fields.
 Nevertheless, the term "CSV" is widely used to refer a large family of formats, which differ in many ways.

 Additional some CSV may or may not have the first line of text as the column header which represents the name of the field in the Data Table.
-All these options can be setup for the CSV Data Source thus ensuring complete compatibility with all CSV and Text Data Sources.
+All these options can be setup for the CSV Data Source thus ensuring complete compatibility with all text and CSV Data Sources.

 Data Security and Encryption

-A secure Password must be setup in the Program Settings and Options or applied to an individual Data Asset Store.
-By default a global Encryption Password will be used but it is recommenced that you create your own unique Password.
+A secure password must be setup in 'Program Settings and Options' or applied to an individual Data Asset Store.
+By default a global encryption password will be used but it is recommenced that you create your own unique password.

-Encryption Passwords must match when Encrypting / Decrypting Data.
-It is recommended that a copy of your Password be stored in a secure Location.
-If you lose this Password it will be impossible to Decrypt any Encrypted Data.
+Encryption passwords must match when encrypting / decrypting Data.
+It is recommended that a copy of your password be stored in a secure location.
+If you lose this password it will be impossible to decrypt any encrypted Data.

-If the Data Source XML or CSV File is Encrypted ensure that the Encrypted property is set to True.
+If the Data Source File is encrypted ensure that the encrypted property is set to True.